vuxcode/we1-project-loke-nordlander-olsson/time-report.md

 - 2021-11-16 22:26 Worked for 30 minutes.
 I have done:
   - Tried to fix with the reference Linus sent, don't understand a single thing about it.

+- 2021-11-19 20:34 Worked for 30 minutes.
+I have done:
+  - Not a single thing worth mentioning, tried to find information on how to fix it but not a single sliver of information helps me.
+  - Changed some things to see if it works.

-Total time: 9 hours and 10 minutes
+Total time: 9 hours and 40 minutes